geetikavadali/Augmented-Neural-Lyapunov-Control/ANLC_v1/README.md

 With respect to the NLC, the key ANLC upgrades consist of:
 - [x] Option to synthesised both linear and nonlinear control laws;
-- [x] Control functions (linear and nonlinear) synthesised without initialising the control weights.
+- [x] Synthesis of control laws without requiring the initialisation of the control weights.

 ## Installation